211 Would You Rather Questions [Funny, Hard & Weird]

 Figure 1: The filter behind the list.
 A prompt had to be original, answerable fast, and balanced enough to start debate.

-The target is not “the longest list on the internet.”
-Google’s helpful content guidance asks whether content adds original information instead of mostly summarizing other pages.
-So we did not copy the lists ranking today.
-We used them to map categories people search for, then wrote fresh prompts around the choices that actually split LearnClash players.
+We were not chasing the longest list on the internet.
+Google’s helpful content guidance asks whether a page adds original information or mostly rewords other pages.
+So the ranking lists never got copied.
+They told us which categories people search for, and then we wrote our own prompts around the choices that genuinely divide a room.

 | Section | Questions | Best for | Main keyword captured |